G Suite Business Free for 30 Days

-Back in April of this year (2019), Google announced that it would be integrating Google Assistant with the G-Suite productivity environment.
+Back in 2019, Google announced that it would be integrating Google Assistant with the Google Workspace productivity environment.
 This service would allow users to remind themselves to do essential tasks with the help of an automated assistant in Google Calendar and other essential tools.
-However, at the beginning of August, users on G-Suite started to notice that Google Assistant had suddenly stopped working
+However, at the beginning of August, users on Google Workspace (G-Suite) started to notice that Google Assistant had suddenly stopped working.

 Instead, users are being presented with the message "Sorry; reminders are currently not available for G-suite users".
 Currently, Google states that this loss functionality is intentional.
-The company has announced that it is no longer supporting the option for G-Suite to use the Assistant for reminders, as they're working on improving the experience.
-Hopefully, this will mean that G-Suite users will see more advanced features coming in the future to help them enhance their productivity and keeping track of their schedule.
+The company has announced that it is no longer supporting the option for Google Workspace (G-Suite) to use the Assistant for reminders, as they're working on improving the experience.
+Hopefully, this will mean that Google Workspace (G-Suite) users will see more advanced features coming in the future to help them enhance their productivity and keeping track of their schedule.

 New Features for Google Productivity

 The Priority homepage on Google Drive surfaces your most relevant documents and personalized workspaces.
 This could help to remind you of what you need to work on by keeping your most relevant documents and tools close-to-hand.
-The Priority homepage feature has already had beta and enterprise launches this year, but now it's going to be available for all G-Suite editions.
+The Priority homepage feature has already had beta and enterprise launches the past year, but now it's going to be available for all Google Workspace (G-Suite) editions.

 When you're logging in from the web, your "Priority" page will appear first in your navigation list, on top of your shared drives and files.
 However, you need to manually set the page as your default home page if you want to visit it first when you go to your Google G-Suite app.
 At the top of this section, you'll see a scrolling selection of items that you've recently received comments on, as well as documents that have been edited, shared, or updated.

 Each item in your priority list shows up as a card with notes of what you need to do with those documents and a preview.
 Access to inline buttons means that you can quickly access sharing preferences or click through to the entire threat.
-The whole experience is far more immersive and speedier than the traditional G-Suite solution.
+The whole experience is far more immersive and speedier than the traditional Google Workspace (G-Suite) solution.

 Introducing Google Workspaces

-Workspaces are the other significant update to the G-Suite environment that may make you feel a little better about your lost reminders.
-Now that Google Drive can automatically group files together that you often open in tandem, the G-Suite can give you a more comprehensive workspace for your projects.
+Workspaces are the other significant update to the Google Workspace (G-Suite) environment that may make you feel a little better about your lost reminders.
+Now that Google Drive can automatically group files together that you often open in tandem, the Google Workspace (G-Suite) can give you a more comprehensive workspace for your projects.
 Google uses machine learning to intelligently list all of the documents related to the files that you already have open.
 You can also right-click on files to add them to your workspace or create your unique groupings.

-In March of this year, Google introduced this machine-learning feature in Beta form, adding it to G-Suite Business, Basic, and Enterprise additions.
-Now, Google is rolling this feature out to the other G-Suite editions, including Enterprise for Education, Education, and NonProfits - previously excluded in March.
+Last 2019, Google introduced this machine-learning feature in Beta form, adding it to Google Workspace (G-Suite) Business, Basic, and Enterprise additions.
+Now, Google is rolling this feature out to the other Google Workspace (G-Suite) editions, including Enterprise for Education, Education, and NonProfits.
 The full rollout will be on as default for all accounts.

 Will these workplace and priority updates replace Assistant reminders?
 Possibly not, but they might be enough to show you that Google still has your productivity in mind as they work on whatever they're doing with the reminder feature.